 Everyone should go on a road trip to the USA at some point in their life.
 The vastness, the food, the nature and the music – the big country in the west is really big!
-After our first car holiday, we got a bloody tooth and it quickly became another.
+After our first road trip, we got a bloody tooth and it quickly became another.
 And one more.
-Today, after almost six months on the roads around the USA and Canada, we have learned a few tricks about renting a car in North America.
-Here are our top 10 tips for a perfect driving holiday in the USA and Canada!
+Today, after almost six months on the roads around the USA and Canada, we have learned a few tricks about driving and renting a car in North America.
+Here are our top 10 tips for a perfect road trip in the USA and Canada!

 1. Distance – don't try to see everything in one trip!

 That said, the US is a big country.
 For the sake of family peace, we usually try to keep our car holidays in the USA to a maximum of 3 weeks straight, and then take a break with a few days of swimming and/or the big city.
 Because even though it can be really, really wonderful to drive and discover new things and stay in new hotels every day, our daughter appreciates the peace of being able to stay in the same place for a few nights in a row and not sit and squirm in a car seat the whole holiday.
 So these days we plan for a max of 2-4 hours of driving per day (unless it's a scheduled transportation day), the rest of the time we spend doing activities when we can move around - preferably hiking in America's amazing national parks!